BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 And away you go, so the bare minimum data is to tell the process a token to use, a conduit to go on and which shard it is.
 If you were loading a token and "active conduit ID" from storage that can be done in file.

-So it just needs a shard, or if you are just filling for dead shards, iterate shards till you find a disconnect shard to self assign to
+So it just needs a shard, or if you are just filling for dead shards, iterate shards till you find a disconnect shard to self assign to.

+And you don't even need to pass in the ClientID as the ClientID is obtained from validating the App Access Token.
+But if you did it would check they both matched

 # Sharding